-In addition, our audit and finance committee focuses on the qualitative aspects of our financial reporting to stockholders, on our processes to manage business and financial risk and on compliance with significant applicable legal, ethical and regulatory requirements relating to our financial operations.
-Our independent registered public accounting firm reports directly to and is held accountable to the audit and finance committee in connection with the audit of our annual financial statements and related services.
+In addition, our audit and finance committee focuses on the qualitative aspects of our financial reporting to shareholders, on our processes to manage business and financial risk and on compliance with significant applicable legal, ethical and regulatory requirements relating to our financial operations.
+Our independent registered public accounting firm reports directly and is held accountable to the audit and finance committee in connection with the audit of our annual financial statements and related services.
 Our audit and finance committee has sole authority over the appointment, compensation and oversight of the work of the independent registered public accounting firm, and where appropriate, the replacement of the independent registered public accounting firm.

-In 2008, the audit and finance committee met ten times, and each member of the audit and finance committee attended at least 75% of the meetings that occurred while the member was on the audit and finance committee.
-The report of the audit and finance committee appears at page 18 of this proxy statement.
+In 2009, the audit and finance committee met six times, and each member of the audit and finance committee attended at least 75% of the committee meetings that occurred while the member was on the audit and finance committee.
+The report of the audit and finance committee appears beginning on page 21 of this proxy statement.

 The MDCC is comprised of Dr. Brimblecombe (Chair), Mr. Sachs and Ms. Ullian.
+In March 2010, our corporate governance and nominating committee recommended, and the board of directors approved, that effective in May 2010 the members of the MDCC will be Dr. Leiden (Chair), Mr. Sachs and Dr. Sanders.

 Pursuant to its charter, our MDCC:

-- recommends to our full board the amount, character and method of payment of compensation of all of our executive officers and certain other key employees; - plans for the succession of our executives; and - administers our stock and option plans and employee stock purchase plan.
+- recommends to our full board the amount, character and method of payment of compensation of all of our executive officers; - plans for the succession of our executives; and - administers our stock and option plans and employee stock purchase plan.

-See Executive Compensation-Compensation Discussion and Analysis below for a discussion of the MDCC's role in determining executive and director compensation.
+See Executive Compensation-Compensation Discussion and Analysis below for a discussion of the MDCC's role in recommending executive compensation.

-In 2008, the MDCC met five times, and each member of the MDCC attended at least 75% of its meetings.
-The report of the MDCC appears at page 37 of this proxy statement.
+In 2009, the MDCC met nine times, and each member of the MDCC attended at least 75% of the committee meetings that occurred while the member was on the MDCC.
+The report of the MDCC appears at page 38 of this proxy statement.